JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 ## Interpretation of 2nd analysis- Pearson Correlation.

-The pearson correlation coefficient obtained from this test was -0.2790, indicating a weak negative correlation between Asthma rates and percentage of poor air quality days.
+The Pearson correlation coefficient obtained from this test was -0.2790, indicating a weak negative correlation between Asthma rates and percentage of poor air quality days.
 This shows that as the percentage of poor air quality days increases, asthma rates tend to decrease which